A Survey on Deep Learning Event Extraction: Approaches and Applications: Introduction

-We give the flow chart of event extraction, as shown in Fig. \ref{figure1}.
-Firstly, it is necessary to distinguish the event type in the text for a given text.
+We give the flow chart of deep learning event extraction on the general domain, as shown in Fig. \ref{figure1}.
+The event extraction is to find the focused event type and extract its arguments with it roles.
+For a pipeline paradigm event extraction, it is necessary to distinguish the event type in the text for a given text, called trigger classification.
 For different event types, different event schema is designed.
-At present, the design of event schema mainly includes two ways: manual designing and model generation.
-Then, event arguments are extracted according to the schema.
-In the earliest stage, element extraction is regarded as a word classification task, and each word in the text is classified.
-In addition, there are sequence tagging and machine reading comprehension (MRC) methods.
-Finally, researchers consider introducing external knowledge to improve model performance due to the complexity of event extraction tasks.
+Then, event arguments are extracted according to the schema, which includes argument identification and argument role classification sub-tasks.
+In the earliest stage, argument role classification is regarded as a word classification task, and each word in the text is classified.
+In addition, there are sequence labeling, machine reading comprehension (MRC) and sequence-to-structure generation methods.
+For a joint paradigm event extraction, the model classifies the event type and argument roles simultaneously to avoid error coming from trigger classification sub-task.

-Deep learning methods have been applied in many fields in recent years, and the deep learning model can automatically and effectively extract the significant features in sentences.
-Compared with the traditional feature extraction methods, deep learning methods extract the features automatically.
-It can model the semantic information and automatically combine and match the trigger features at a higher level.
-The efficiency of these methods has been verified in natural language processing, and many breakthroughs have been made.
-Using deep learning in event extraction tasks enables many researchers to eliminate feature extraction work.

-Most deep learning-based event extraction methods often adopt supervised learning, which means that a large data set of high quality is needed.
-ACE 2005 \cite{DBLP:conf/lrec/DoddingtonMPRSW04} is one of the few labeled event data available, manually labeled on news, blog, interview, and other data.
-The small scale of ACE data primarily affects the development of event extraction tasks.
-Relying on manual annotation of corpus data is time-consuming and costly, which leads to the small scale, few types, and uneven distribution of existing event corpus data.

-The event extraction task can be sophisticated.
-There may be multiple event types in a sentence, and different event types will share an event argument.
-And the role of the same argument in different events is also different.
-According to the extraction paradigm, schema-based methods can be divided into pipeline-based and joint-based models.
-The event detection model is learned for the pipeline-based model, and then the argument extraction model is learned.
-The joint event extraction method avoids the influence of trigger identification error on argument extraction, but it cannot utilize the information of event triggers.